Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 Figure 1.
 HR 8799 b's SNR (ETC Plots) across wavelength for both NIRCam and MIRI

 Left: the input spectrum is a 1100 K black body and the SNR is roughly constant at ~100.
 Right: the input spectrum is now a modeled synthetic spectrum taken from Rajan et al. 2015 (Teff = 1100 K, log(g) = 3.00, radius = 0.90 RJup) with a similar normalization.
-With the same readout parameters, the SNR now varies from ~50 to ~110 for NIRCam and is still close to ~100 for MIRI (because our normalization makes the long wavelengths match well as shown on the top-right plot).
+With the same readout parameters, the SNR now varies from ~50 to ~110 for NIRCam and is still close to ~100 for MIRI (because the normalization makes the long wavelengths match well as shown on the top-right plot).

 References